Connor Wong Player Props: Red Sox vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in MLB.
+- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in the league.

-- The Rockies' 5.18 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.12).

-- Rockies pitchers combine to rank 25th in baseball in home runs allowed (87 total, 1.3 per game).
+- The Rockies surrender the fifth-most home runs in baseball (88 total, 1.3 per game).

-- Seabold (1-2) gets the starting nod for the Rockies in his eighth start of the season.
-He's put together a 5.10 ERA in 47 2/3 innings pitched, with 36 strikeouts.
+- Anderson gets the start for the Rockies, his sixth of the season.
+He is 0-0 with a 2.25 ERA and 19 strikeouts in 32 2/3 innings pitched.

-- The right-hander last pitched on Thursday against the San Francisco Giants, when he tossed six innings, allowing two earned runs while giving up two hits.
+- His most recent appearance came on Thursday against the San Francisco Giants, when the right-hander tossed 5 1/3 innings, surrendering three earned runs while giving up six hits.

-- The 27-year-old has put up an ERA of 5.10, with 6.8 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .265 batting average against him.
+- The 35-year-old has amassed an ERA of 2.25, with 5.3 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .219 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.